BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Tutorial_1.rst

 Raw data is stored in a :ref:`DataArray` object within the :ref:`DataStructure`.
 The DREAM3D-NX python bindings only expose a subset of functionality from the :ref:`DataArray`, enough to get the name, tuple shape and component shape. **ALL** interactions to modify a :ref:`DataArray` are done via a
 `numpy view <https://numpy.org/doc/stable/user/basics.copies.html>`_.
 Let us first create a :ref:`DataArray` object within the :ref:`DataStructure` by using the
-:ref:`CreateDataArray` filter.
+:ref:`CreateDataArray <CreateDataArray>` filter.
 Adding into the current python source file...

 .. code:: python